How Many People Die in Car Accidents?

 (National Safety Council)

-Many people thought the answer to “How many people die in car accidents a day?” would be lower during the pandemic, since relatively few people were out on the roads.
+Many people thought that car accident fatalities would be lower during the pandemic, since relatively few people were out on the roads.
 But for the month of March, the fatality rate jumped 14% - most dramatically in the states of Connecticut and Louisiana.

 National statistics give you large, scary numbers to deal with.
 But state-by-state numbers may be more useful in coming up with measures for reducing fatalities within particular regions.